syegulalp/mt-plugin-send2pq/README.md

+# Send to Publish Queue plugin for Movable Type

+This plugin provides administrators with the ability to republish a blog through the Publish Queue.
+Send to Publish Queue can be used to republish one or many blogs:

+* Visit System Overview > Blogs, select the blogs you'd like republished, and choose "Send to Publish Queue" from the List Actions.
-This plugin provides a link on the Manage Templates screen labeled "Send to Publish Queue."
-When clicked, the user will have the choice to send every template to the publish queue to be published later.
+* Visit Design > Templates and choose the Action "Send to Publish Queue."

+The plugin will send every template to the Publish Queue to be published later.
-Once the job is complete, another cleanup task will go through and email interested parties when publishing is complete.
+Once the publishing job is complete, another cleanup task will go through and email the specified parties.

-This plugin was conceived to help speed up the process of rebuilding an entire blog immediately after a deployment.
-The plugin will instruct MT to update every file, but will send every file to the publish queue regardless of its settings.

-Send to Publish Queue can also be used to republish many blogs: visit System Overview > Blogs, select the blogs you'd like republished, and choose "Send to Publish Queue" from the List Actions.
+[Learn more](http://www.movabletype.org/documentation/administrator/publishing/publish-queue.html) about the Publish Queue.

+# Prerequisites

+* Movable Type 4.x or 5.x
+* `run-periodic-tasks` must be set up ([instructions](http://www.movabletype.org/documentation/administrator/setting-up-run-periodic-taskspl.html))

 # Installation